Identification at the Zero Lower Bound: Introduction

 Identification of the causal effects of policy by the ZLB does not require that the policy reaction function be stable across regimes.
 However, inference on the efficacy of unconventional policy, or equivalently, the causal effects of shocks to the shadow rate over the ZLB period, obviously depends on whether or not the reaction function remains the same across regimes.
 For example, an attenuation of the causal effects of policy over the ZLB period may indicate that unconventional policy is only partially effective, but it is also consistent with unconventional policy being less active (during ZLB\ regimes) than conventional policy (during non-ZLB regimes).
 This is a fundamental identification problem that is difficult to overcome without additional information, such as measures of unconventional policy stance, or additional identifying assumptions, such as parametric restrictions or external instruments.
 This can be done using the methodology developed in this paper.

 The structure of the paper is as follows.
 Section \ref{s: examples} presents the main identification results of the paper in the context of a static bivariate simultaneous equations model with a limited dependent variable subject to a lower bound.
 Section \ref{s: SVAR} generalizes the analysis to a SVAR\ with an occasionally binding constraint and discusses identification, estimation and inference.
 Section \ref{s: application} provides an application to a three-equation SVAR in inflation, unemployment and the Federal funds rate from \cite{StockWatson01}.
 Using a sample of post-1960 quarterly US data, I find some evidence that the ZLB\ is empirically relevant, and that unconventional policy is only partially effective.
-Proofs, computational details and simulations are given in the Appendix at the end.
-Additional supporting material is provided in a Supplementary Appendix available online.
+Proofs and simulation results are given in the Appendix at the end.